Clear Stone Spider Gothic Ring — .925 Sterling Silver

 Q: Is the clear CZ stone secure in the web design?

 Yes.
-It sits in a bezel setting — a silver rim wraps around the stone edge and holds it flush.
-No prongs to catch or bend.
-The stone doesn't shift or rattle.
+It sits in a bezel setting — a silver rim wraps around the stone edge and holds it flush against the web.
+No prongs to catch on clothing or bend out of shape.
+The stone doesn't shift or rattle, and a bezel like this is the most secure way to hold a CZ for daily wear.

 Q: What does the spider symbolize in gothic jewelry?

 Spiders represent patience, creativity, and the weaving of fate.
-From Greek myth (Arachne) to gothic tradition, they're symbols of cunning and persistence.
-On this ring, the spider guards the center of its web — a quiet statement about control.
+From the Greek myth of Arachne — the weaver turned into a spider by Athena — to gothic tradition, they're symbols of cunning and persistence.
+On this ring, the spider guards the center of its web, a quiet statement about control and watchfulness.

 Q: Will the oxidized web grooves get darker or lighter over time?

-The high points (spider body, outer web strands) brighten from skin contact.
-The grooves stay dark or deepen slightly.
-This increases contrast — the pattern actually sharpens with wear.
-A polishing cloth restores the original look if you prefer.
+The high points — spider body and outer web strands — brighten from skin contact, while the grooves stay dark or deepen slightly.
+This increases contrast over the first few months, so the web pattern actually sharpens with wear rather than fading.
+A quick pass with a polishing cloth restores the original look if you prefer.

 Specs vs Reality